What a Professional Roof Inspection Covers

 What happens if the inspection finds damage?

 The inspector provides a written report with photos and prioritized repair recommendations.
 If the damage is covered by your homeowner's insurance (storm, hail, or wind damage), your contractor can help you file the claim.
-You are under no obligation to use the inspecting contractor for repairs — though most will apply the inspection cost toward any repair work you choose to proceed with.
+You are under no obligation to use the inspecting contractor for repairs — though most will apply the inspection cost toward any repair work you proceed with.